Bloodstained: Ritual of the Night is indeed deserving of the epithet, spiritual successor.

 June 2019 is a great time for us long-time Castlevania fans.
 In May, Konami released a 50th Anniversary Castlevania Collection.
 On June 18th, the long-awaited Bloodstained: Ritual of the Night finally hit the shelves too.

-All these are now just background stories, though, and with the game fully released three days ago, the question is currently, does Bloodstained: Ritual of the Night live up to expectations?
+All these are now just background stories, though, and with the game fully released three days ago, the current question is, does Bloodstained: Ritual of the Night live up to expectations?
 While no one doubts the abilities of Igarashi or his assembled team, there are still the questions of, err, copyright *, and whether the Metroidvania formula would still entertain in this day and age.

-The following is my highly personalized review of Bloodstained, using criteria I evaluated Castlevania games with throughout my 33 years of playing the series.
-In advance, let me acknowledge that I know some of these criteria would feel absurd.
+The following is my highly personalized review of Bloodstained, using criteria I evaluated Castlevania games with throughout my 33 years of playing.
+In advance, let me declare that I know some of these criteria would feel absurd/unfair.
 But, well, this is a fanboy review.
 Let’s be honest too.
 Given the history involved, which CV player wouldn’t be comparing?

-* As in, how much can be mimicked without Konami going ape shit?
+* As in, how much can be mimicked without Konami going ape?

 All screenshots belong to the creators of the game.